 The rise in incidence and diagnosis of non-communicable diseases like Diabetes, Hypertension, Cancer, Chronic Respiratory conditions, heart problems, Kidney problems and many more also calls for such facility in order to meet the need of this group for long term treatment to avoid complications.

-With introduction of health insurance programms by the government and more such programms likely to be added such a facility would be immensely beneficial to the rural needy population.
+With introduction of health insurance programs by the government and more such programs likely to be added such a facility would be immensely beneficial to the rural needy population.